astoctas/ArduinoLAB/README.md

 #### For I2C device registers
 - ArduinoLAB.I2C.REG

+### Events
-As digital reporting is asynchronous, there is an event to handle it.
+As digital reporting is asynchronous, there is an event to handle it:

 ```c+
 digitalEvent(int[] data)